 Early on the chosen auspicious day of the wedding, the monks chant the mantras while burning the incense and making offerings to the local deities.
 This ritual is performed outside the temple and prior to the arrival of the bride and groom.

-After the arrival of the bride and groom, the monk and the Head lama would perform Thrisor service.
-This purification and cleaning ritual is believed to cleanse the people’s body, speech, mind, soul and more importantly all the sins.
+After the arrival of the bride and groom, the monk and the Head lama would perform the Thrisor service.
+This purification and cleaning ritual is believed to cleanse the people’s body, speech, mind, soul, and more importantly all the sins.